 Family and Friends Support Group

-Family & Friends is an education and support group that is open both to family members of Genesis Program patients and also to the general public.
+Family & Friends is an education and support group that is open both to family members of Genesis Program participants and also to the general public.
 So many people are affected by alcohol or other drug abuse and so few have anywhere to turn for help.

 Our Family & Friends group is facilitated by a member of our counseling staff.
-It is designed to help family members and loved ones gain understanding of how the whole family system is affected by addiction and help them develop healthy coping strategies aimed at detaching themselves from the dysfunctional interactions with the addicts they love and freeing themselves from the bondage of worry, guilt, and fear.
+It is designed to help family members and loved ones gain understanding of how the whole family system is affected by addiction and help them develop healthy coping strategies aimed at detaching themselves from the dysfunctional interactions with the substance abusers they love and freeing themselves from the bondage of worry, guilt, and fear.

 Examples of topics covered include:

 Call Now for a Free Assessment: (805) 650-3094